 But I stayed sober.
 And after a year of sobriety, even though I’d been mentally stable for six months, I decided that drinking had to be a thing in my past.
 No more beers with my brother, no more wine tastings with my friends.
 No more.
 I had to choose what was more important.

 Sobriety with a mental illness is a tenuous thing.
 One false step could send me into a rage or on a bender.

 I have to stop thinking of how things used to be and focus on how they are and how they can be.
 I have to be better than those who parented me, and I have to stay strong and stay dedicated.
 I won’t drink to forget I’m a parent—I’ll live to forget I drank.

 I see so many amazing warrior moms letting out their battle cry of, “I won’t be like my parents before me!
 I will give my children unconditional love, free of the confines of the alcohol prison!”
 Now I add my voice to the fight—because it is a fight.
 It’s a fight I will win—because my babies are worth it.
 My husband is worth it.
 And because I’m worth it too.

-This post was submitted by Stacey Sargent.
+This post was submitted by Rachel Nolan.